marklishman/colors-microservices/cyan/README.md

 ## HAL

-If the resource is in HAL format we need to configure the HAL object mapper,
+If the resource is in HAL format we need to configure a Jackson module to marshal the HAL resource,

 ~~~java
 @Bean